 Another popular residential roof replacement option is slate.
 It’s extremely durable.
 Most times, the material lasts longer than the fasteners used to secure it to the roof.
 Slate can be recycled after use, but it often comes with a high cost.

 However, a slate roof can last for at least a century when installed and maintained correctly.
 It naturally resists fire and mold.
 This material also doesn’t absorb as much water, meaning it’s highly resistant to frost damage and problems due to freezing.

 Copper, steel, copper-asphalt, aluminum and lead are some of the most popular types of metal roofs.
 Usually, copper-asphalt comes in shingles while other kinds of metals are made for seamed roofs, which consists of vertical lengths of metal secured with solder.

 Metal roofing is available in a wide range of colors, styles and finishes.
 It’s a versatile material that will give your home a more interesting look.
 Another reason many homeowners are choosing it is because of its durability and ease of maintenance.
 This material is also more sustainable and energy-efficient than other options.

 Can’t decide which roof material you should choose for your home?
-Let our roof experts at Summit Renovation, Inc help you.
+Let our roof experts at Summit Renovation help you.
 Our team can also assist with your hail and wind insurance claims.
-Call us at (205) 994-6383, or fill out our contact form to get a free consultation and quote.
+Call us at (205) 994-6383, or fill out our contact form to get a free consultation and estimate.